Scale invariance vs conformal invariance: Local renormalization group and perturbative proof in dimension

 Let us point out one important consequence of the formula (\ref{ggggaaa}).
 As pointed out in \cite{Nakayama:2012sn}\cite{Nakayama:2012nd}\cite{Fortin:2012hn}, the scale invariance demands that Osborn's $\tilde{a}$-function must take a constant value.
 By assuming the positivity of $\chi_{IJ}^g$, it means that $\mathcal{B}^I=0$ with the scale invariance, forbidding the cyclic behavior \cite{Fortin:2012hn}.
 The trace identity (\ref{opannn}) tells that the energy-momentum tensor is traceless in the flat space-time limit, and the theory must be conformal invariant.

-The similar ambiguity existed in $d=2$ \cite{Osborn:1991gm}, in which we can introduce the scheme dependent $\tilde{c}$-function from the local renormalization group analysis with the ambiguity as in (\ref{ambigu}).
+The similar ambiguity existed in $d=2$ dimension \cite{Osborn:1991gm}, in which we can introduce the scheme dependent $\tilde{c}$-function from the local renormalization group analysis with the ambiguity as in (\ref{ambigu}).
 From this viewpoint, the main claim of Zamolodchikov is that one can choose a good counterterm $C_{IJ}$ so that $\chi^g_{IJ}$ agrees with Zamolodchikov metric and positive definite.
 Or more precisely what Zamolodchikov did is he first read the counterterms from the two-point functions and then defined the monotonically decreasing $c$-function by considering a particular combination to cancel the ambiguity.
-We may not be able to remove the anti-symmetric part $w_{IJ}$ unless $w_{I}$ is closed, but this is unimportant for the strong version of Zamolodchikov's $c$-theorem which we derived in section \ref{cfunc} Also note the above ambiguity does not affect the value of the $a$-function at the conformal fixed point because $\mathcal{B}^I = 0$ there.
-It is consistent with the fact that at the conformal fixed point the trace anomaly does not have a local counterterm.
+We may not be able to remove the antisymmetric part $w_{IJ}$ (as well as $\hat{\rho}_{[I} Q_{J]}$ term) unless $w_{I}$ is exact, but this is unimportant for the strong version of Zamolodchikov's $c$-theorem which we derived in section \ref{cfunc}.
+Also note the above ambiguity does not affect the value of the $a$-function at the conformal fixed point because $\mathcal{B}^I = 0$ there.
+It is consistent with the fact that at the conformal fixed point the trace anomaly does not have a local counterterm (except for $\Box R$ term in $d=4$ dimension).